samuelmwaura/phase_3_code_challenge_on_movies/README.md

 - `Actor#movies`
   - should return a collection of all the movies that the actor has performed in

+Use `rake console` and check that these methods work before proceeding.
+For example, you should be able to call `Actor.first.movies` and see a list of the movies for the first actor in the database based on your seed data; and `Role.first.actor` should return the actor for the first role in the database.

 ### Aggregate and Association Methods

 #### Role